Ewald Over: Career as an entrepreneur and life in Indianapolis

 Elizabeth Ginsler, and they had one son, William Ewald Over, in 1899.
-The Victor Foundry & Machine Works suffered a fire of unknown origin on August 20, 1895, that burned most of the buildings on the property, which were constructed entirely from wood, except for the roofs, which were made from sheet metal, although the main brick building was able to survive the fire mostly uncathed, and insurance for the property partially covered the damages.
+The Victor Foundry & Machine Works suffered a fire of unknown origin on August 20, 1895, that burned most of the buildings on the property, which were constructed entirely from wood, except for the roofs, which were made from sheet metal, although the main brick building was able to survive the fire mostly unscathed, and insurance for the property partially covered the damages.
 Ultimately, the foundry property was sold some time later to make way for a railroad, and the foundry relocated to 921-923 Biddle Street, also having been renamed the Ewald Over Foundry.
 Ewald Over was an early member of the Old Choral Union, as well as the George H. Thomas Post, and the Grand Army of the Republic.
 He was a charter member of the Indianapolis Board of Trade, Commercial Club, and of the Rooks Chess Club where he became a state champion.
 He was also an important part of building the Second English Lutheran Church in Indianapolis.